sivaandyala765/sample-java-project/README.md

 ## Dependencies

-You will need to have Astyle installed and in your path for the "format" target to work.
+ this is giidYou will need to have Astyle installed and in your path for the "format" target to work.
 If it's missing, that's fine.
 It won't affect any other targets.